How To Get Started With Sewing

 Glass Headpins are the best because you can see them easily in the fabric and if you accidentally iron on them, they won’t melt like the plastic ones.

 It is also important that you have a safe place where you can keep your pins.
-Glass head pins are sold in convenient plastic boxes that serve as the pin holders.
+Glass head pins are sold in convenient plastic boxes that serve as pin holders.

 However, experts say wearing a wrist pincushion is very practical so that the pins stay wherever the sewer goes.